 The Integrated Transport Plan (ITP) reviewed in March 2013 is summarised in Chapter 8 of the IDP.
-A new ITP will be developed in the 2016/17 financial year.

 The Overstrand Transport Plan Volume 1 which was developed by the Department of Transport and Public Works will serve along with the Integrated Transport Plan (ITP) as the Road Transport Plan for the Overstrand Municipality.